ezsystems/ezplatform-http-cache/README.md

 The package will replace the services from the kernel, thus enabling the new features, such as multi-tagging.

 The application cache class needs to be customized.
-If you haven't changed the `AppCache` class, you can do so by setting the `SYMFONY_HTTP_CACHE_CLASS` environment variable:
+If you haven't changed the `AppCache` class, you can do so by setting the `SYMFONY_HTTP_CACHE_CLASS` environment variable for your PHP or web server user.
+If you use your own `AppCache` class, you will have to make it to extend from this class instead of from the CoreBundle's.

+For PHP's internal server:

     export SYMFONY_HTTP_CACHE_CLASS='EzSystems\PlatformHttpCacheBundle\AppCache'

+For Apache, with the default eZ Platform virtual host definition, uncomment the `SetEnv` lines for the two variables above in your virtualhost, and set the values accordingly:

+    SetEnv SYMFONY_HTTP_CACHE_CLASS='EzSystems\PlatformHttpCacheBundle\AppCache'

+For Nginx, set the variables using `fastcgi_param`:

+    fastcgi_param SYMFONY_HTTP_CACHE "1";

 Do not forget to restart your web server.

-Alternatively, if you use your own `AppCache` class, you will have to make it to extend from this class instead.

 ## Features